-Lack of water is one of the biggest stresses on a green roof.
-However too much water on a roof can cause a number of serious issues:
+A lack of water is one of the biggest stresses for a green roof of any size, anywhere.
+However, too much water retained on a roof can cause a number of serious issues that need to be avoided or mitigated:

 - Potentially overloading from the increased weight of water,